ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 $ npm run bar # MAIL_ROBOT is still robot@tsunami.com
 ```

-Shall you need to switch an environment:
+Should you need to switch an environment:

 ```
 $ . dev.test  # source other file